pat-coady/contrast-pred-code/README.md

 `outputs/genc.h5`

 5. Now that we have a trained encoder, we can use it to extract a representation for other audio tasks.
-One possible application is pre-processing audio samples for keyword spotting.
-This [TODO](link) is set up to use encoder weights from the CPC-trained model.
+One possible application is pre-processing audio samples for speech command classification, see example [here](https://github.com/pat-coady/speech-command).

 ### Requirements